galacticnative/horiseon-marketing/README.md

 This website offers an introduction to the services that Horiseon offers for webpage marketing.
 It captures you with images and straight-to-the-point summaries.

 ## Installation
-Most web-browsers are compatible with opening the project with the use of a GitHub url
+Most web-browsers are compatible with opening the project with the use of a GitHub url, as follows: https://galacticnative.github.io/horiseon-marketing4u/

 ## Languages
 HTML and CSS